xlladdins/xll/docs/Excel4Macros/MAIL.FORWARD.md

 **Remarks**

--   Returns the \#VALUE! error value or \#N/A if the current workbook
+  - > Returns the \#VALUE\! error value or \#N/A if the current workbook
     > has no mailer.

--   This function is available only when the current workbook is open
+  - > This function is available only when the current workbook is open
     > and has been received by PowerTalk with a piece of mail to
     > forward.